 Learn about Rosa Parks, often called the “Mother of the Freedom Movement,” and what made her so brave and remarkable.

-Jack Roosevelt Robinson broke the baseball color line and became the first African-American to play Major League Baseball in the modern era.
+Jack Roosevelt Robinson broke the baseball color line and became the first Black man to play major league baseball in the modern era.

 The Story of Frederick Douglass

 Are you learning about the abolitionist movement in the United States?
 The emancipation and subsequent freedom of Frederick Douglass is explored in this educational video.

 Take a closer look at the life of escaped slave and American icon Harriet Tubman, who liberated more than 700 enslaved people using the Underground Railroad.

 This video tells the story of Muhammad Ali, a legend in boxing and Black history.

 Malcolm X was a civil rights leader whose life journey brought him from fighting for equal rights “by any means necessary” to fighting for justice peacefully.